gnosischain/posdao-test-setup/README.md

 # Parity proof-of-stake test setup

-This is an integration test of AuRa PoS with seven Parity nodes running locally.
+This is an integration test of AuRa POSDAO with seven Parity nodes running locally.

 ## Usage